OpenKneeboard/OpenKneeboard/docs/remote-controls.md

 **The Radio Log tab will have a different ID on your installation.**

+### Setting the tab/page for a particular kneeboard (dual kneeboards, v1.3-beta4 and above)

+After the page number, you can also add:

+- 0: change the current active kneeboard (default)
+- 1: change the primary (left) kneeboard
+- 2: change the secondary (right) kneeboard

+For example:

+    OpenKneeboard-RemoteControl-SET_TAB.exe name "Radio Log" 0 1

+In this example, `0` is the page number (0 is "don't change"), and 1 specifies the primary kneeboard.

 ### StreamDeck

 Add an 'Open' action, select the SET_TAB exe, then add a space then the arguments at the end of the 'App / File' box, after the closing quotation marks.
 For example: